So, who is Alicia Bay Laurel? What does she do, anyway?

 The Earth Mass, mint condition, first edition, and signed to you by the illustrator/designer!
 (1973) $50.
 A nature worship version of the Catholic mass, written by renowned poet/playwright/former Catholic priest Joe Pintauro, designed and richly illustrated on every page by Alicia Bay Laurel.
 Blessings, Ceremonies, Counter-phobic Incantations, Rituals, Recipes for Ceremonial Foods.
 Wiccans and Pagans will delight!
 "An oldie, hard to find, and worth its weight in emeralds."
 Dama, Onelist.com

 William Shakespeare’s The Tempest: A New Age Version, by Michael Fleck, illustrated by Alicia Bay Laurel, mint condition first edition (1978) $35.
 A mulit-media theatre piece created by Michael Fleck and presented in 1976 by the Maui Community Theatre, using Shakespeare's masterpiece as a vehicle to dramatize the battle between Industry and Environmentalism.
 The cover drawing originally graced the cover of the program notes for the piece, and later Alicia drew a dozen illustrations for the publication of the script.
 I only have 11 left of this book, now, and all are inscribed both by the author and by me.

-All of my CDs are easy to order from CD Baby!
+All 7 of my CDs are easy to order or download from CD Baby!
 Here's a page with a complete list.